-In 2020, due to the coronavirus pandemic, YWT samples were not able to be analyzed at BBRO labs, therefore an alternative survey method was deployed.
+In 2020, due to the coronavirus pandemic, YWT samples were not able to be analysed at BBRO labs, therefore an alternative survey method was deployed.
 Forty-one sites across East Anglia were managed by British Sugar contract managers and growers.
 At the start of the survey period, two rows of 10 plants were selected, at least 15 m from the field boundaries and at least 50 m apart.
+These same 20 plants were examined every Monday and Thursday from 16th April to 2nd July and the number of winged and wingless aphids recorded.
+Twenty-three counts were recorded in these 12 weeks, ending once the crop had reached full canopy cover and the main aphid migration had ended.
+The same standard weeks procedure, described above, was used for these data.

-Figure 1.
-Three yellow water traps (27 cm ø, Flora Insect Trap), spaced approximately 15 m apart and at least 15 m from any field margin.
+Three yellow water traps (27cm ø, Flora Insect Trap), spaced c.
+10 m apart and at least 15 m from any field margin.
 Traps were continually adjusted to crop height throughout the season.
-Photo credit: BBRO.
+Photo credit: BBRO